inbo/n2khab-monitoring/git_workflow.md

 - The 'what' and (if not already clear) 'why' is generally what you want to convey in a commit message.
 - Try to describe the activity, not the result of the commit.
 An activity is 'add a', 'fix b', 'update c to get d right', etc.; prefixed with 'topic: ' as shown below.
-- In general, try to be specific, in order to avoid multiple commits with the same message.
+- Be specific, in order to avoid multiple commits with the same message.

 ### Concise

-At the same time, let the message title not exceed 72 characters (shorter is better: 50 is often recommended), otherwise it can be truncated in certain views, e.g. in GitHub.
+At the same time, try to let the message title not exceed 72 characters (shorter is better: 50 is often recommended).
+If the message is longer it can be truncated in certain views, e.g. in GitHub.
+But, just make a rough estimate, don't start counting characters.
+And if a message was too long, you and Git will still survive...; just _try_ to avoid it.

-To avoid this and still be specific, use abbreviations (make custom ones); if needed, refer to a message body with more information (see below).
+To avoid long messages and still be specific, use abbreviations (make custom ones); if needed, refer to a message body with more information (see below).
 Also let the message body itself not be wider than 72 characters, as some views will wrap longer lines.

 ### Topical